 The Office of Academic Achievement and Engagement is home to the Momentum Program.
 In 2010, Elizabethtown College was awarded a grant from the Council of Independent Colleges (CIC) through the Walmart Foundation's Walmart College Success Awards program, to enhance the success of first-generation college students.
-With the grant, the College established the Momentum program with an interdisciplinary approach to introducing students to the liberal arts and sciences, helping them prepare for the academic expectations of college.
+With the grant, the College established the Momentum program with an interdisciplinary approach to introducing students to the liberal arts curriculum and helping them prepare for the academic expectations of college.

 The program was called Momentum because the purpose is to help students build momentum toward their experience with fall orientation and college life.
-The program establishes a momentum which students maintain throughout their time at the college.
+The program establishes a momentum, which students maintain throughout their time at the college.
 Momentum is designed to prepare students for college, assisting them in their effort to get the most from their education and become an integral part of the college community.
 The Momentum program is a stimulus for students to become energized about Elizabethtown College and to help them maintain this energy, motion, and activity throughout their college experience.
 The program has an emphasis on students meeting academic expectations and developing mentoring relationships with faculty, especially their faculty academic advisor.
 Momentum students are also supported by upper class student academic peer advisors known as the Kinesis-the energy behind a momentum.
+All four cohorts of the Momentum program are invited to join the Student Senate sponsored club the Momentum Society.